The 12 weirdest deals of Amazon Prime Day 2017

 Nothing confuses kids more than giving them markers you’re supposed to sniff.

-We always thought you had to buy sports memorabilia at the mall, at a store with fixtures left over from when it used to be a Gap.
+We always thought you had to buy sports memorabilia at a sketchy mall store with fixtures left over from when it used to be a Gap.
 Now, you can get it on Amazon.

 9. Automatic Toothpaste Dispenser—Buy for $14.99